stepfun-ai/Step-Video-T2V/README.md

 | Step-Video-T2V | 30-50 | 9.0 |  13.0 | 204
 | Step-Video-T2V-Turbo (Inference Step Distillation) | 10-15 | 5.0 | 17.0 | 204 |

+For more performance results, please refer to the [benchmark metrics](https://github.com/xdit-project/xDiT/blob/main/docs/performance/stepvideo.md) from the xDiT team:

 ## 5. Benchmark
 We are releasing [Step-Video-T2V Eval](https://github.com/stepfun-ai/Step-Video-T2V/blob/main/benchmark/Step-Video-T2V-Eval) as a new benchmark, featuring 128 Chinese prompts sourced from real users.
 This benchmark is designed to evaluate the quality of generated videos across 11 distinct categories: Sports, Food, Scenery, Animals, Festivals, Combination Concepts, Surreal, People, 3D Animation, Cinematography, and Style.